ray33ee/EZregex/readme.md

 - Code: This section contains the script that will be converted into a regex
 - Tests: This (optional) section contains a set of tests which are performed on the regex.
 If any tests fail the user will be notified
-- Scratch: This (optional) section contains text which the regex is used on.
-This can be used to experiment, test and verify on the fly before creating formal tests

 ## Compiler